 ’s impressive Trinity College!
 Inside the historic walls of Ireland’s oldest university (founded in 1592!) lives one of Ireland’s greatest cultural treasures: the Book of Kells.
 Originating from around the 9th century, it’s the world’s most famous medieval manuscript, containing the four Gospels of Jesus Christ.

 , with stops in Dublin and the Ring of Kerry where you’ll experience more of Ireland’s history through Iron Age ring forts and ancient monasteries.

 Crowning a rocky cliff adorned with verdant woodland, Granada’s Alhambra evokes your wildest European fairy tale.
 Originally built as a military fortress, the castle complex became a royal residence for the Muslim Nasrid dynasty in the 13th century.
 Its intricate and spectacular palaces, courtyards, and citadels comprise the best of Europe’s Moorish architecture.

-, topping off your tour of The Alhambra with flamenco in Seville
+to soak up the best of Southern Spain, topping off a visit to The Alhambra with flamenco in Seville

 and a stroll around Córdoba’s La Mezquita mosque.